GeoBigData/gbdx-training/test.md

 # (TO DOs)
 - purpose of tutorial, assumtions about user knowledge before starting this tutorial, link to pre-reqs, etc
-- use os library to write i/o
+- Xuse os library to write i/o
-- create output directory to write out masked tif
+- Xcreate output directory to write out masked tif
+- add explanation of what script is doing
 - add short explanations/intro for each segment
 - keep commented out lines?
 - fix Dockerfile (left off in middle of editing)